d-kwiat/gtg/_sources/README.md

 # Introduction

 Welcome!
 This website introduces the concept of a **genomic transmission graph** for modelling parasite transmission dynamics and population genetics.
-It accompanies the paper on this topic that is published in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22)
+It accompanies the paper on this topic that is published in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).

-#### Introduction
+We will use code to examine specific examples of the genomic transmission graph.
+You may want to look at the [glossary](glossary.md).

-Here are some introductory remarks.
+# What is a genomic transmission graph

 ## A framework for analysing the coalescent process